vincent/recast.js/GETTING_STARTED.md

 Some tips to help you getting rid of well-known traps

 * test your geometry in [Recast](https://github.com/memononen/recastnavigation) - it is easily runnable on Windows, MacOS and Linux
 * adjust settings wisely.
-Again, test them in Recast if you are not sure.
+Test them in Recast if you are not sure.